billy948787/dds_fixer/readme.md

 pip install wand
 ```

-Additionally, you need to download and install ImageMagick from the [official website](https://imagemagick.org/script/download.php).
-Make sure to select the "Install legacy utilities (e.g. convert)" option during installation.
+You also need to ensure that the C++ header files are set up correctly.
+This can be done by selecting the "Install development headers for C and C++" option during the ImageMagick installation and installing the necessary development tools and libraries for your operating system.

 ## Usage